cubiio/samatkins.me/src/pages/blog/2018-04-20-converting-react-app-typescript/index.md

 ## Get the app to compile

-With the config in place, it was time to try running the app and see what happens.
-"Happens" meaning what errors I'll get.
+With the config in place, it was time to try running the app and see what happened i.e. what errors I would get.

 So `yarn start` and let the fun begin.